MicrosoftDocs/dynamics-365-intelligent-order-management/topics/setup-fulfillment-source-calendar.md

 ---
+title: Set up a fulfillment source working calendar
+description: This article explains how to set up working calendar and assign to a fulfillment source in Microsoft Dynamics 365 Intelligent Order Management. ms.service: dynamics-365-intelligent-order-management ms.date: 04/03/2023
 author: anvenkat
-description: This article explains how to set up working calendar and assign to a fulfillment source in Microsoft Dynamics 365 Intelligent Order Management. ms.service: dynamics-365-intelligent-order-management ms.date: 04/03/2023 ms.topic: overview ms.author: anvenkat

-title: setup fulfillment source calendar
+ms.author: anvenkat
+ms.topic: how-to
+ms.custom: bap-template

 ---

-# Set up of the calendar
+# Set up a fulfillment source working calendar

 This article explains how to set up working calendar and assign to a fulfillment source in Microsoft Dynamics 365 Intelligent Order Management.